 Weapons are not allowed on any campus or property without prior authorization.

-Bus Rules (insert policy code)
+Bus Rules (EEA))

-[insert link to policy]
+[http://govboard.tusd1.org/Policies-and-Regulations/Policy-Code-EEA]

 Riding is a privilege; parents and students should discuss and make sure they know the rules.
 As a last resort, violations of these bus rules may result in the loss of bus privileges for a limited time, not to exceed 30 days.